• Skip to primary navigation

 Divide into bowls and garnished with fresh parsley if desired.

-Enjoy this delicious vegetarian Irish stew served with a thick crusty bread like Irish Soda Bread.
+Enjoy this delicious vegetarian Irish stew served with a thick crusty bread like Irish Soda Bread or a side of these quick vegan dinner rolls.

 A bowl of vegetable stew topped with parsley.